Speech Debelle: Social and political activism

 In August 2009, Debelle performed at Africa Express in Paris, an event set up by Blur and Gorillaz front-man Damon Albarn.

 In 2009, Debelle appeared alongside Gary Barlow, David Arnold and Jimmy Carr for a CARE charity concert in aid of youth education.
 She was also invited to 10 Downing Street to celebrate "British Talent", in association with the Talent and Enterprise Taskforce.

 In 2010, she was a guest speaker at the Progressive London conference alongside Ken Livingstone, Sadiq Khan MP, and other notable academics.
 The annual conference explores and discusses the application of liberal politics to the benefit of London.
 She joined with the National Union of Students to Support Ken Livingstone's "save EMA" pledge.

 Her liberal stance on ethnic diversity was also lent to the Hope Not Hate campaign.
 Debelle also teamed up with Saatchi & Saatchi on the User Voice campaign, giving disadvantaged youth a platform in Parliament.

 In early 2011 Debelle took part in a photography project set up by Oxfam and photographer Martin Parr, which help spread awareness about climate change.

 She began teaming up with Chuka Umunna the MP for Streatham on her community work to speak about the importance of voting.
 She has also volunteered with Barnardo's to promote youth inclusion through a project to deliver an alternate Christmas Day video message to their elders on YouTube, as well as writing about gender equality for the VSO Godmothers blog.
 On 4 October 2011 Debelle was part of the Young Voter's Question Time panel during the Conservative Party Conference in Salford.

 She hosted a BBC documentary about homeless youth called Hidden Homeless in 2012.
-She is also a patron of the program HOPE Not Hate.
+She has been a patron of HOPE Not Hate.

 In 2013 Debelle curated The Strength and Vulnerability Bunker, an exhibition at the Southbank Centre, London, presented by the Koestler Trust who exhibit art works by prisoners, detainees and ex-offenders.
 In 2015 she co-curated Re:Form, also presented by the same trust.
 This time her co-curators were Jeremy Deller, Carol Ann Duffy and Hot Chip and the category theme was 'journey'.

+Employment tribunal case with Arts Council England

+In January 2025, it was reported that Debelle had been ordered by an employment tribunal to pay £9,870 in costs to Arts Council England after losing a discrimination case deemed "vexatious and unreasonable."